Configure Global Log Receiver

 for the policy type and then choose a custom policy and enter your Splunk HEC token.

-*Splunk Configuration Details.
+Splunk Configuration Details

-- Splunk Cloud customers do NOT need to specify port 8088, all HEC traffic goes over port 443.
+For Splunk Cloud customers, the standard HEC URI is https://http-inputs-customer_stack.splunkcloud.com.
+Splunk Cloud customers do not need to specify port 8088.
+All HEC traffic goes over port 443.

 -